 Sidvudvu is Eswatini's signature pumpkin porridge, eaten as a comfort dish at family meals.
-The dish reflects the Swati pumpkin-and-maize agricultural tradition.
+It comes out of the Swati farming staples of pumpkin and maize.

 Scoop a spoonful of sidvudvu — golden-orange porridge, soft and smooth, faintly steamy.
 Bite: the pumpkin's natural sweetness leads, the maize meal providing structure and a faint nuttiness, the butter rounding everything.
 Eaten alongside emasi sour milk for breakfast or as a comfort lunch on cold mountain days.
 This is Swati childhood food — sweet, gentle, nourishing.